A-museme/Call-Anywhere-Extension/README.md

 ## Known Issues and Limitations

-1. Google Sign-In is currently mocked and not fully implemented
-2. The extension may not detect phone numbers in complex page layouts or dynamically loaded content
+1. The extension may not detect phone numbers in complex page layouts or dynamically loaded content
-3. The extension doesn't handle international phone number formats comprehensively
+2. The extension doesn't handle international phone number formats comprehensively
-4. There's no error handling for network issues or API failures in the popup UI
+3. There's no error handling for network issues or API failures in the popup UI

 ## Security Considerations